WrestleMania 34: Raw

 New Raw Women's Champion Nia Jax had a tag team match against Alexa Bliss and Mickie James.
 Nia's partner was NXT call-up Ember Moon.
 The team won after Moon performed the Eclipse on Bliss for the pin.
 Also in the women's division, Sasha Banks lost to Absolution's Mandy Rose, when interference by Bayley backfired.
 A match between Banks and Bayley the following week ended in a no-contest when the two were attacked by The Riott Squad, who were traded to Raw.

-Backstage, Braun Strowman and Nicholas informed Raw General Manager Kurt Angle that they were relinquishing the Raw Tag Team Championship due to Nicholas's schedule as a fourth grader, but vowed to come back for the title when Nicholas was done with school.
+Backstage, Braun Strowman and Nicholas informed Raw General Manager Kurt Angle that they were relinquishing the Raw Tag Team Championship due to Nicholas' schedule as a fourth grader, but vowed to come back for the title when Nicholas was done with school.
 When Cesaro and Sheamus demanded their titles back, Angle said they could regain them at the Greatest Royal Rumble.
 A four-team tournament to determine their opponents, called the Tag Team Eliminator, was won by André the Giant Memorial Battle Royal winner "Woken" Matt Hardy and Bray Wyatt.

 New Intercontinental Champion Seth Rollins was interrupted by Finn Bálor.
 The Miz then came out and said that he wanted his contractual rematch at Backlash.
 Jeff Hardy then returned from injury and teamed with Rollins and Bálor in a winning effort against Miz and The Miztourage.
 The following week, Miz was traded to SmackDown, splitting him from The Miztourage, who remained on Raw and were later renamed to The B-Team.

 Kevin Owens and Sami Zayn appeared on Raw, seeking jobs from General Manager Kurt Angle.
 Angle scheduled a match between the two, with the winner receiving a Raw contract.
 However, the match ended in a double countout with neither receiving a contract.
 The following week during the Superstar Shake-up, Commissioner Stephanie McMahon overruled Angle and awarded Owens and Zayn each a Raw contract.